wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    Let's dive into the portal to work with Microsoft Fabric:

+   ## Browser Profile

 1. PROTIP: In an internet browser (Safari, Google Chrome, etc.) I click the icon next to the browser's three-dot menu to use a <strong>browser profile</strong> that retains the browser history for the <strong>work (organizational) account</strong> I need to use with Fabric.

    <a name="AdminMenu"></a>
    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701041117/fabric-signin-318x367_lf2lqp.png"><img alt="fabric-signin-318x367.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701041117/fabric-signin-318x367_lf2lqp.png"></a>

    <a name="HomePage"></a>
-1. REMEMBER: The Microsoft Fabric home page host name is Microsoft and not Azure:
+1. REMEMBER: The Microsoft Fabric working home page has Microsoft.com and not Azure:

    <a target="_blank" href="https://app.fabric.microsoft.com">https://app.fabric.microsoft.com</a>

    This is because Microsoft intends Fabric to be a service that can exchange data with competing clouds such as AWS and GCP as well as on-prem. data centers (through Microsoft's Arc).
+It's a "friendamy" strategy.
 Fabric's capabilities catches up to what <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks have been offering.

 1. What I call the "bouncer" page ensures that only <strong>organizational</strong> emails (work or school account) use Fabric.
 Your personal gmail or outlook.com account is no good here.
 Wow.

-   PROTIP: This means that you must setup Azure subscriptions using your work or school account, not your personal account.
+   REMEMBER: You must setup Azure subscriptions using your work or school account, not your personal account.

-   PROTIP: Setup different browser profiles for different accounts.
+   This is why you setup different browser profiles for different accounts.
 Click the profile icon at the top right of the browser window to switch between profiles.

 1. Click the big round gray icon at the upper side of the Fabric page for the <a href="#AdminMenu">Admin/Sign In menu above</a>.